Belgian Americans: Culture

+selarus, veal, sausages, and beef served as stew, meatloaf or meatballs, shellfish and fish such as smoked herring or fried perch with a sauce made of the fond and vegetables such as potatoes, root crops, leeks, and cabbage, breads, pies, Belgian waffles, and beer.
+Fruits such as apples and cherries, locally grown in the Upper Midwest are included in pies and other cooked Belgian sweets.
+Urban Belgian American cuisine are mussels, frites and chocolate imported from Belgium.

 Religions

-The majority of Belgian Americans are Roman Catholic, although some are Presbyterians and Episcopalians.
+The majority of Belgian Americans are Roman Catholic although some are Presbyterians and Episcopalians.
 By 1900, Belgian religious orders were present in 16 states.
-The Sisters of Notre Dame, from Namur, established bilingual schools in 14 of those states and the Benedictines built missions in the western part of the country.
+The Sisters of Notre Dame de Namur established bilingual schools in 14 of those states, and the Benedictines built missions in the West.
 The Jesuits founded St. Louis University in 1818, expanding the university's influence with Belgian teachers and benefactors.
-Belgian immigrants do not usually have churches of their own, attending Catholic churches founded by other ethnic Catholics.
-However, two more-homogeneous groups (in Door County, Wisconsin and Detroit) established churches of their own.
+Belgian immigrants do not usually have churches of their own and attend Catholic churches that were founded by other ethnic Catholics.
+However, two more-homogeneous groups (in Door County, Wisconsin, and Detroit, Michigan) established churches of their own.

 Since then, Belgians have established several churches in the United States.
-In 1853 a Belgian missionary, Father Edward Daems, joined with a group of immigrants to establish a community in Bay Settlement, Wisconsin known as Aux premiers Belges (Naar de eerste Belgen) ("to the first Belgians").
-By 1860, St. Hubert's Church was built in Bay Settlement and St. Mary's in Namur.
-Also built in the 19th century were St. Michael's, St. John the Baptist and St. Joseph's in Door County, the French Presbyterian Church in Green Bay and small, roadside chapels for people who lived too far away to attend parish churches regularly.
+In 1853, a Belgian missionary, Father Edward Daems, joined with a group of immigrants to establish a community in Bay Settlement, Wisconsin known as Aux premiers Belges (Naar de eerste Belgen) ("to the first Belgians").
+By 1860, St. Hubert's Church had been built in Bay Settlement and St. Mary's in Namur.
+Also built in the 19th century were St. Michael's, St. John the Baptist, and St. Joseph's in Door County; the French Presbyterian Church in Green Bay; and small roadside chapels for people who lived too far away to attend parish churches regularly.

-In 1834 Father Bonduel of Commnes, Belgium was the first priest to be ordained in Detroit.
-The first Catholic college (1836) was operated by Flemish Belgian priests, and the first school for girls was founded (in 1834) by an order of Belgian nuns.
-By 1857 Catholics in Detroit were a sizable group, and in 1884 the first Belgian parish was established.
-However, many Belgian Catholic parishes have disappeared or merged with other parishes due to the shortage of priests.
+In 1834, Father Florimond Bonduel, from Commnes, was the first priest to be ordained in Detroit.
+The first Catholic college (1836) was operated by Flemish Belgian priests, and the first school for girls was founded in 1834 by an order of Belgian nuns.
+By 1857, Catholics in Detroit were a sizable group, and in 1884, the first Belgian parish was established.
+However, many Belgian Catholic parishes have disappeared or merged with other parishes because of the shortage of priests.

 Military service

-Belgian Americans fought in the American Revolutionary War, both world wars and the Korean and Vietnam wars.
-During World War I Belgian Americans gave generously to the aid of children who were victims of the war, resulting in an official delegation from Belgium to the United States honoring their efforts in 1917.
+Belgian Americans fought in the American Revolutionary War, both world wars and the Korean and Vietnam Wars.
+During World War I, Belgian Americans gave generously to the aid of children who were victims of the war, which resulted in an official delegation from Belgium to the United States honoring their efforts in 1917.